A Doctor’s Evening Routine for Restorative Sleep

 1. After work, I clear my head by taking a 2-mile walk with Mocha, or I hit the gym for kettlebells, jump rope, and weights.

-3. As soon as the sun starts to set, I put on amber glasses.
+3. As soon as the sun starts to set, I put on my Fitover Night Swannies from Swanwick.
+I like them because they fit right over my glasses at night.
 Too much electric lighting from your lightbulbs, TVs, and computer and smartphone screens, can trick your body into thinking it’s day time and prevent you from getting a good night’s sleep.
 That’s because they emit primarily blue light, which inhibits your production of melatonin.
 Amber glasses block out the blue light that inhibits your production of melatonin, allowing your body to naturally feel tired and sleepy as the evening progresses.
 The fact that I wear these glasses all evening drives my husband, Xavier, a little crazy—but this step in my routine has made a huge difference in the quality of my sleep.

-In addition to wearing my amber glasses, once the sun begins to set I use amber light bulbs, which emit amber light instead of blue light.
-I also use the f.lux app on my smartphone and laptop, which automatically switches the screen to an an amber hue at night.
+In addition to wearing Fitover Night Swannies, once the sun begins to set I use amber light bulbs, which emit amber light instead of blue light.
+I also use the f.lux app on my smartphone and laptop, which automatically switches the screen to an amber hue at night.
 And most smartphones now have a “night mode” feature that does the same thing.

 5. Some nights, I unwind with a soothing session in my Sunlighten Sauna, followed by a hot shower.
 Because toxins in water can be absorbed through skin, I use an Aquasana shower head to filter them out.